Supporting the communities we serve now, and into future years

-So PG&E is launching a PG&E Playgrounds program helping to build playgrounds in at-risk and underserved areas we serve.
+So PG&E has launched the PG&E Playground program helping to build playgrounds in at-risk and underserved areas we serve.
 Partnering with KaBOOM!, a nationwide non-profit dedicated to saving play, and the dedicated community partners listed below, we are bringing play and its benefits to children who need it most.

 Help build a playground in a single day

 Each playground will be built in a single Saturday, all by volunteers.
 The KaBOOM! community-build model is designed to help a community not only build a playground, but strengthen existing coordination and resources, while acquiring the skills needed to undertake future community improvements.

 The build days are much like an old-fashioned barn-raising, but with a playful twist.
 If you are interested in helping to build a playground for the children of your community, see the "volunteer" info for each site.